-- Will you accept packages with signature required?
+- Will you accept packages that require a signature?

 Online Virtual Mail Services

-The down-side of this convenience is that it could add an unnecessary expense or create a delay in the reception of the actual paper mail if you ask the mail processing company to forwarded it to you.
+The downside of this convenience is that it could add an unnecessary expense or create a delay in the reception of the actual paper mail if you ask the mail processing company to forward it to you.
 It also will not be a mailing address solution for businesses that deal with sending or receiving tangible products, such as e-commerce businesses.

 A virtual mailbox might be a great option if: